kids-first/kf-lib-data-ingest/docs/source/tutorial/extract.rst

 The following extract configuration file accomplishes all of those needs
 ------------------------------------------------------------------------

-(We'll explain how each piece works after showing the whole thing)
+(We will explain how each piece works after showing the whole thing)

 .. code-block:: python